kvn8888/NootropicResearch/Nootropics/Piracetam.md

 was the first drug to be labeled as a nootropic.
 It's used to improve memory, attention and learning.

 The mechanism of action is not fully understood.
+It's thought to help cells in the brain and blood vessels function better.
+It may help with the cell membranes with stiffness that occurs with aging.
+Piracetam modulates the cholinergic, serotonergic, noradrenergic, and glutamatergic neurotransmission, although the drug does not display high affinity to any of the associated receptors [(go.drugbank.com)](https://go.drugbank.com/drugs/DB09210)

 Side effects: diarrhea, weight gain, drowsiness, insomnia, nervousness, depression, muscle spasm.